szcompressor/cuSZ/example/README.md

-## PREDICTION & NVCOMP::LOSSLESS DEMO
+## DEMO for CUSZ::PREDICTION & NVCOMP::LOSSLESS

-Prerequisite:
-- The demo comes as an example in cuSZ project.
-Thus, a complete build of cuSZ is needed.
-- NVCOMP now is distributed in binary.
-Thus, specifying `/path/to/nvcomp` is required when building cuSZ.
+This demo is a new compression pipeline, i.e., cuSZ's prediction and nvCOMP's lossless encoding (e.g., LZ4).
+Since this demo comes as an example in cuSZ, building it requires a complete build of cuSZ. nvCOMP now is distributed in binary, thus, specifying `/path/to/nvcomp` is required when building cuSZ.

 ### BUILD CUSZ WITH NVCOMP